 The first sonata of the series examines three Dominican female saints, all three of whom weregreat mystics, hence the title ‘Visions’.
 The three saints in question are St Agnes of Montepulcianowho received communion from an angelic visitation for nine consecutive Sundays, St Rose ofLima who experienced paralysis as part of a spiritual experience, and St Catherine of Siena, oneof the most incredible women of her age who experienced divine ecstasy.
 Each movement takesthe form of an ‘Etude’ – a form that allows the investigation and transformation of a musical idea.The fourth movement is dedicated to St Dominic, founder of the Dominican Order of Preachers.

-The recital will be performed by the composer himself.
+The recital will be performed by the composer himself (pictured below).
 The event will be a ticketed event open to the public with tickets sold at the door.